January 29, 2010

 A machine that almost works

 Catapult takes on tasks like Guatemala’s windmills, and squeezed the project in with its paid work last year.
 The Catapult team dreamed up and tested a machine that almost works.
-It’s a vertical-axis turbine in which blades turn around a pole that rises from a plywood base (we flagged an short video on VAWT’s on our YouTube channel).
+It’s a vertical-axis turbine in which blades turn around a pole that rises from a plywood base.
 The only thing missing is a way to generate electricity.

 Last year, Catapult co-founders Heather Fleming and Tyler Valiquette traveled to Guatemala to test their design.
 They went empty-handed, with nothing but their luggage and the memory of their blueprints.
 After five days of scouring the city’s appliance shops and scrapyards for parts, they had their windmill.